sales@effectrode.com

 https://www.effectrode.com/wp-content/uploads/2023/03/doctor_who_bass_note_normal_speed.wav

-The sample isn’t immediately recognisable as a plucked nylon, steel, acoustic, electric or bass guitar string.
-Nor does it sound like any kind of traditional western orchestral stringed instrument, such as violin, cello or harpsichord; and it doesn’t resemble ethnic instruments, such as sitar, zither or Ukrainian bandura either.
-Maybe it’s not a plucked string, maybe the sound really was made by plucking a 19″ rack panel as Mills describes.
+The sample isn’t immediately recognisable as a plucked string.
+It doesn’t have the timbre of a nylon, steel, acoustic, electric or bass guitar string.
+Nor does it sound like any kind of traditional western orchestral stringed instrument, such as violin, cello or harpsichord; and it doesn’t resemble ethnic instruments, such as sitar or zither.
+Maybe it’s not a string, maybe the sound really was made by plucking a 19″ rack panel as Mills describes.
 But what would that sound like?
 A deeper analysis is needed.

 When a string is plucked it vibrates and generates sound.
 This sound is made up from series of harmonics consisting of the fundamental and overtones that are mathematical multiples of the fundamental.
 Depending on the type of instrument, the material the string is made from, it’s length, thickness, mass, where and how hard it’s plucked affects the distribution and relative amplitudes of these harmonics, in short its pitch and timbre.
 The harmonic information contained within a natural sound, such as squeaky door hinge, a ‘Coolicon‘ metal lampshade, or a plucked string, is complex, so complex that it’s like a unique signature.

 The human ear is able to decode this signature and determine what made the sound, for instance, identify an instrument when a note is played on it.
-The ear is extremely good a this game and is not easily fooled; it has a remarkable ability to discern whether a sound is artificial or natural.
-Think about the considerable research and development effort Yamaha, Korg and other electronic keyboard manufacturers have ploughed into synthesising the sound of a piano over the decades: It costs a lot of money to trick the ear into believing synthesised sound is real.
+The ear is extremely good at this game; it’s not easily fooled, and has a remarkable ability to discern whether a sound is artificial or natural.
+Think about the huge amount of research and development effort Yamaha, Korg and other electronic keyboard manufacturers have ploughed into synthesising the sound of a piano over the decades: It costs a lot of money to trick the ear into believing synthesised sound is real.

-But this bass note from Doctor Who has got people fooled, somehow.
+But this bass note from Doctor Who has got people fooled.
 A visual analysis might help reveal something of its nature so let’s take a look at its frequency spectrum.

 Frequency analysis of single bass note from the Doctor Who Theme.